MichielDerhaeg/build-linux/README.md

 # they don't need to be stored on the disk, we'll store them in RAM
 mount -t tmpfs run /run -o mode=0755,nosuid,nodev mount -t tmpfs shm /dev/shm -o mode=1777,nosuid,nodev
+# the nosuid,noexec,nodev options are for security reasons and are not
+# strictly necessary, you can read about them in the 'mount'
+# man page

 # the kernel does not read /etc/hostname on it's own
 # you need to write it in /proc/sys/kernel/hostname to set it